pypackaging-native/pypackaging-native/docs/background/compilation_concepts.md

 differently than on unix.
 Due to various reasons, symbols on Windows have to be explicitly marked `__declspec(dllexport)` & `__declspec(dllimport)` in the source with a macro that switches appropriately.
-This is quite an intrusive change for libraries aiming to be cross-platform, and the reason that many libraries developed primarily on unix do not support shared builds on Windows.
+This is quite an intrusive change for libraries aiming to be cross-platform, and the reason that several libraries developed primarily on unix do not support shared builds on Windows.
 Even using workarounds like `CMAKE_WINDOWS_EXPORT_ALL_SYMBOLS` still doesn't cover all necessary symbols (e.g. global static data members).